na-na-hi/renget/archive/ironvaliant2.md

 "Hello, Error!
 How are you settling in?
 Not getting into any trouble again, I hope!"
 He smiled as he nonchalantly brushed a paw through his coif of white head fur.
 I quickly reached for my chalk and slate as I jotted down shorthand responses and small talk with the two.

 The avian martial artist nodded in solidarity before speaking up.
-"You've shown some boundless improvement with your skills in a short time here, and I'm intrigued...
+"Gossip has it you've shown some boundless improvement with your skills in a short time here, and I'm intrigued...
 If you don't disapprove, I'd like to spar with you and see where you stand."

 I glanced around the dojo, feeling all the eyes on me as perhaps the guild's strongest physical combatant put me on the spot.
 I suppose Stress was crawling up my metal vertebrae and bubbling into whatever few nerves and organs I had.
 Without a second thought, I nodded eagerly and we shook on it.
 Lliam smiled with an almost knowing look as KFC explained the rules of safety and engagement.

 Rotom reappeared in my peripherals after everyone dispersed again.
 The little ghost looked at me expectantly with a smile of their own.
-"Do you wish to continue your training?"
+"Do you wish to continue your training, Master?"
 We'd be having the duel in late afternoon. ...Why do I feel like I just set myself up?